infitx-org/participation-tool-docs/md-docs/PM4ML_Docs/ConfiguringACustomCoreConnector.md

-# Configuring a custom core connectors
+# Configuring the core connectors
 ## Objective
 This guide documents the step-by-step process of:
 - Configuring the core connector service using profile-based deployment for production-ready DFSP implementations
 - Creating a custom configuration for managing shared environment variables used by all core connectors (MNOs, Banks, etc)
 - Utilizing docker-compose profiles for clean and maintainable deployments
----

 ### Step 1: Configuring sim-backend to use a Core Connector
 #### **Background:**
 The docker-compose architecture now supports profile-based deployments with dedicated services: